How to Spot Weld Car Body Panels Correctly

 Post-Welding Finishing Techniques for a Professional Look

-Start by applying epoxy to the backside of the welds.
-This’ll strengthen the joints and protect against corrosion.
+Start by applying epoxy to the backside of the welds where you can access the area.
+This helps protect the joint from moisture and rust.

-Apply epoxy to the backside of the welds to enhance strength and protect against corrosion.
+Apply epoxy to the backside of the welds to improve corrosion protection before final paint prep.

-Finish with a Scotch Brite pad to create a uniform texture, enhancing paint adhesion.
+Finish the surface with a Scotch Brite pad to create an even texture.
+This step helps primer and paint bond better.

 Frequently Asked Questions